fstab50/stslib/README.md

 #### Refresh of Credentials

-* STS temp credentials will regenerate once per hour, prior to expiration
+* STS temporary credentials will regenerate once per hour, prior to expiration
 * Refresh of credentials is non-blocking (via threading)
 * Thread management is via event states; threads are terminated as soon as their associated
 session token expires or they receive a halt event.